 Sticky Password is all about secure password management, and I’ll list its features in the following eight sections.
 In each subsection, I’ll explore what the app offers and then share my personal take.

 Today we juggle so many passwords that it’s tempting to compromise on security just to make it more manageable.
 While using short, simple passwords or the same password for every website makes life easier for us, it also makes it easier for hackers to crack them.
 The best place for your passwords is a password manager.

 A master password keeps everything safe from prying eyes.
-To maximize security, the Sticky Passwords team don’t keep a record of your master password and don’t have access to your data.
+To maximize security, the Sticky Passwords team doesn’t keep a record of your master password and doesn’t have access to your data.
 So make sure you choose a memorable one—they won’t be able to help you if you forget it.
 Once you’re using a password manager, it’s the only password you need to remember!

 If you do forget that password, you’ll lose access to everything else.
 So take due care!
 If you pay for the Premium plan, your passwords will be synced to every device you own, making sure the rest of your passwords are available when you need them.